FredL17/Project-Management-App-Angular/README.md

 3. An user is able to create, read, update and delete projects.
 4. An user is able to create, read, update and delete sub-tasks of a project.
 5. An user is able to update the completion status of a sub-task: once the task being marked as completed, the text color of that task will turn into green.
+6. An user is able to use the demo user login to try the app without registering a new account.

 #### To-do